-Tomi Pollock began her teaching career 34 years ago.
-Nineteen years ago, "The Dance Studio" expanded into a second city with 7 teachers working under Tomi's leadership.
+Tomi Pollock began her teaching career 36 years ago.
+Twenty one years ago, "The Dance Studio" expanded into a second city with 7 teachers working under Tomi's leadership.
 The teachers who work under her have studied the Cecchetti Method and have taken student and teacher levels of exams.
 The Dance Studio is unique in its approach to teaching dance.
 It is a professional training school where a student can learn to become a professional ballet dancer of quality, if he or she has the desire to achieve a career in dance.

 Tomi's background of training was geared for a professional career in dance.
 She received a scholarship to study at the National Academy of Arts in Champaign, IL.
 The National Academy was a private high school for dancers and musicians.
 The students were boarded, had academic classes in the morning and classes in their field of the arts in the afternoon.
 The summer following Tomi's junior year, she received a scholarship to the Joffrey School of Ballet in New York City.
 Her scholarship continued in the fall and she took her academic classes by correspondence.